William Henry Bragg: University of Adelaide

 At the end of 1908, Bragg returned to England.
 During his 23 years in Australia "he had seen the number of students at the University of Adelaide almost quadruple, and had a full share in the development of its excellent science school."
 He had returned to England on the maiden voyage of the SS Waratah, a ship which vanished at sea on its second voyage the next year.
 He had been alarmed at the ship's tendency to list during his voyage, and had concluded that the ship's metacentre was just below her centre of gravity.
 In 1911, he testified his belief that the Waratah was unstable at the Inquiry into the ship's disappearance.

+There is a bust of Bragg in North Terrace, Adelaide, South Australia.

 University of Leeds

-Bragg occupied the Cavendish chair of physics at the University of Leeds from 1909 until 1915.
+From 1909 to 1915, Bragg was Cavendish Professor of Physics at the University of Leeds.
 He continued his work on X-rays with much success.
-He invented the X-ray spectrometer and with his son, Lawrence Bragg, then a research student at Cambridge, founded the new science of X-ray crystallography, the analysis of crystal structure using X-ray diffraction.
+He invented the X-ray spectrometer and with his son, Lawrence, then a research student at Cambridge, founded the new science of X-ray crystallography, the analysis of crystal structure using X-ray diffraction.